 For more information on COBRA, visit the Department of Labor website.

-Since 2002, DataPath has been a market leader in billing solutions for COBRA insurance and State Continuation.
-Learn more today.
+Since 2002, DataPath has been a market leader in COBRA administration software.